Yunnan: Agriculture

 The region maintains a strong agricultural focus.
 Agriculture is restricted to the few upland plains, open valleys, and terraced hillsides.
 Level land for agriculture is extremely scarce and only about 5 percent of the province is under cultivation.
 Rice is the main crop; corn, barley, wheat, rapeseed, sweet potatoes, soybeans (as a food crop), tea, sugarcane, tobacco, and cotton are also grown.
 On the steep slopes in the west livestock is raised and timber, a valuable resource, is cut (teak in the southwest).

 Yunnan produces most of coffee grown in China (although there are also much smaller plantations in Fujian and Hainan).
 Large-scale coffee cultivation started in Yunnan in 1988.
 The most commonly grown variety in the province is catimor.

+Yunnan province is famous for its quality teas.
+Most notably Yunnan tea.
+Yunnan black tea, also known as ‘Dianhong’ (‘Dian’ is the short name for Yunnan province, ‘hong’ meaning red after the deep, red liquor of the brewed tea) is a fully oxidised tea grown high in the mountainous regions between approximately 1000 metres to 2000 metres above sea level.
+Its unique earthy flavour makes it a highly sought after tea.

 Tobacco is the main (export) product and makes up a big part of the provincial GDP.
 Furthermore, Yunnan has a strong competitive potential in the fruit and vegetable industries, especially in low value-added commodities such as fresh and dried vegetables and fresh apples.

 Yunnan is one of the regions in the world with the most abundant resources of wild edible mushrooms.
 In China, there are 938 kinds of edible mushrooms, and over 800 varieties can be found in Yunnan.
 In 2004, around 7,744 tons of wild edible mushrooms were exported, making up for 70% of the total export of this product in China.
 The so-called 'pine mushroom' is the main product in Yunnan and is exported to Japan in large quantities.

 Due to China's growing consumption of dairy products, Yunnan's dairy industry is also developing very rapidly and is also aiming to export to its ASEAN neighbors.

 The flower industry in Yunnan province started to develop towards the end of the 1980s.
 Yunnan province accounts for 50% of China's total cut flower production.
 The size of the planting area for cut flowers in Yunnan province amounts to 4000 hectares.
 In 2003, the output totaled 2.3 billion stems.
 In 2002 the flower industry in Yunnan had a total output of RMB 3.4 billion.
 Export amounted to US$18 million.
-Apart from sales on the domestic market, Yunnan also exports to a number of foreign countries and regions such as Japan, Korea, Hong Kong, Thailand and Singapore.
+Apart from sales on the domestic market, Yunnan also exports to a number of foreign countries and regions such as Japan, Korea, Hong Kong, Thailand and Singapore.The Dounan Flower Market, located in Kunming, Yunnan Province, China, is the largest fresh-cut flower trading market in Asia.
+It serves as the core of China's fresh-cut flower industry and is renowned globally as a significant flower trading center, therefore Kunming is called China's Flower Capital.